instructlab/instructlab/README.md

 To start we'll create a new directory called `instruct-lab` to store the files that this CLI needs when it runs.

+Note
+While running on Fedora , please make sure ` Development Tools ` and ` cmake`  is present on the machine and also ensure ` gcc-c++ ` is present with the path set .

 ```
 mkdir instruct-lab
 cd instruct-lab